rdpeng/ExData_Plotting1/README.md

 This description was forked from following GitHub repository:
 [https://github.com/rdpeng/ExData_Plotting1](https://github.com/rdpeng/ExData_Plotting1)

-These four plots with respective codes for **Course Project 1** in _Exploratory Data Analysis_ that I constructed are shown below:
+These four plots was uploaded in four issues that we saw bellow with respective codes in blue for **Course Project 1** in _Exploratory Data Analysis_ that I constructed are shown below:

 ### Plot 1